samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 ## Building Cloud Connectors as a developer

-There are two parts when building a Cloud Connector:
+There are two parts to building a Cloud Connector:

-1. Create and config a SAMI device type [configured to receive data from a cloud service](#configuring-a-device-type-as-a-cloud-connector) on SAMI.
+1. Create and configure a SAMI device type [configured to receive data from a cloud service](#configuring-a-device-type-as-a-cloud-connector) on SAMI.
-1. Create and config a "SAMI connector" application on the third-party cloud.
+1. Create and configure a "SAMI Connector" application on the third-party cloud.
 This enables the SAMI device to interact with that cloud.

-For the second part, you should consult the developer documentation of the third party cloud to learn how to create an application.
-[Our tutorial](/sami/demos-tools/your-first-cloud-connector.html) also gives an example.
+For the second part, you should consult the developer documentation of the third-party cloud to learn how to create an application.
+[Our Cloud Connector tutorial](/sami/demos-tools/your-first-cloud-connector.html) also gives an example.
 The rest of this section will focus on the first part only.

 ![SAMI Cloud Connectors](/images/docs/sami/sami-documentation/CC_Figure2.png){:.lightbox}